YellowOnion/steam-runtime-tools/bin/system-info.md

     :   The `en_US.UTF-8` locale is not available.
 This may cause problems in games and frameworks that assume it is always present.

+    **i18n-supported-missing**
+    :   The **SUPPORTED** file listing supported locales was not found in the expected location.
+        This indicates that either locale data is not installed, or this operating system does not put it in the expected location.
+        The Steam Runtime might be unable to generate extra locales if needed.

+    **i18n-locales-en-us-missing**
+    :   The **locales/en_US** file describing the USA English locale was not found in the expected location.
+This indicates that either locale data is not installed, or this operating system does not put it in the expected location, or only a partial set of locale source data is available.
+The Steam Runtime will be unable to generate extra locales if needed.

 **locales**
 :   An object describing locales.
 The keys are either **<default>** or
     a locale name.
 The values are objects containing either details of